Skip to content

 Installing and running the motion controller

-The motion controller for stringman must be run on a PC on the same network as the robot components.
+The control panel alone does not run a Stringman robot.
+A program called the motion controller runs it.
+The motion controller must be run on a PC on the same network as the robot components.
 If the motion controller is not running, the anchors simply hold position and transmit nothing.

 The brain of the robot is stringman-headless which is installed with pip.
 The components themselves are just light video streaming devices and motor command issuers.
 In other worfds, Stringman Pilot's compute is external.